I know your first thought.

 Basically, if your chinchilla is suddenly acting differently than normal, it is a good idea to take it to the vet for a check-up.

 Chinchillas can also contract the common cold.
+Can chinchillas catch human colds from us?
+Not exactly.
+They can’t contract the virus, but they can contract bacteria that cause secondary infections.
 Nasal discharge is a common symptom that indicates your chinchilla is suffering from a cold.

 If you suspect that your chinchilla does have a cold, the best thing you can do for it is to keep it warm (but not too warm!) and hydrated and take it to see a vet as soon as you can.